 ‘It was just dark and even locals thought it was a bit out of the way,’ says Mai Fukuzawa, manager of French restaurant Pignon, an early entrant in the recent wave of establishments cropping up on the southern stretch of the street.

-Fukuzawa was a professional graphic designer when she visited Pignon after it first opened eight years ago.
+Fukuzawa was a professional graphic designer when she visited Pignon in 2010.
 She was taken by the hearty French cuisine with North African flavours, and the unpretentious atmosphere.
 With an urge to change her career, she joined the business.
 In 2010 there was little to suggest Pignon would thrive in a city not short of places to eat and seemingly hidden in the wrong part of Shibuya.
 Back then, only Aihiru Store, a corner shop just off the main drag, was trying to break from old-fashioned Japanese or European-style restaurants with a new mix of international flavours and Japanese attention to detail.
 It is now such an open secret that queues are typical most nights after 7pm to bag a spot at the counter.

 The area has become a magnet for other like-minded chefs, baristas and independent shop owners.
 Yuichi Goto is one such culinary dreamer.
 After getting a law degree, he quickly turned his back on legalese to focus on pastries, becoming head pastry chef at multi-Michelin-starred Troisgros restaurant in nearby Shinjuku.
 In 2015, he partnered with fellow chef Taichi Hara to open Path, a modern bistro located just minutes from Yoyogi Hachiman station.